TECHNICAL I ELECTRONIC COMPONENTS

 And at the same time, the negative side of the battery supplies free electrons to the p-type material, adding more electrons near the junction.

-The addition of holes in the n-type material and electrons in the p-type material near the junction cause the widening of depletion region and the creation of an electric field with a voltage equal to the supply, that results in no flow of current.
+The addition of holes in the n-type material and electrons in the p-type material near the junction causes the widening of the depletion region, and the creation of an electric field with a voltage equal to the supply, resulting in no flow of current.

 Breakdown voltage (VBR) is the minimum voltage at which the p-n junction breaks down, resulting in a sudden rise in reverse current.

-The results of connecting a diode in forward and reverse direction to a variable voltage supply can be plotted on a graph called the V-I characteristic curve.
+The results of connecting a diode in forward and reverse directions to a variable voltage supply can be plotted on a graph called the V-I characteristic curve.

 The following diagram shows a V-I characteristic curve, the vertical axis shows current values and the horizontal axis shows voltage values.